9 Must-Do’s While Staying in Downtown Portland, Oregon

 In addition to all the unique attractions found within the city limits, there are endless natural wonders to explore, many of which are within an hour drive from downtown.
 Four of the best waterfalls in the gorgeous Columbia River Gorge (the most concentrated waterfall region in the country) are all located within a half hour-45 minute drive of downtown.

 While I recommend staying downtown, there’s also much beauty lurking right outside of the downtown limits that should not be ignored.
 Gorgeous hiking trails, parks, waterfalls, scenic drives, and more can all be enjoyed via a short drive (or convenient tour).
 Here’s a nice starter list of 9 must-do’s while visiting Portland, with a focus on both cultural and natural attractions.

 Washington Park is hands down the best attraction in the Portland region.
 Conveniently, this natural oasis is located just a 10 minute drive (or Lyft/Uber ride) from downtown.
 This massive park is home to the Oregon Zoo, the Portland Japanese Garden, the Hoyt Arboretum, the Portland Children’s Museum, as well as hundreds of miles of beautiful woodsy trails.

-The really unique aspect of Washington Park, and that which really sets it apart from many other urban parks, is the wonderful trail system.
+The really unique aspect of Washington Park, which really sets it apart from many other urban parks, is the wonderful trail system.
 Here you can choose to hike a number of connecting trails as a means to get to and from various attractions.
 This is a great way to get in a nice workout while also enjoying the beautiful natural scenery of the area.
-Anyone looking to relax can opt take the free (seasonal) shuttle.
+Anyone looking to relax can opt to take the free (seasonal) shuttle.

 2. Check out the local coffee scene